Dry Rot & Wet Rot Treatment

 Eradication of moisture sources, promoting a dry environment and timber replacement will still be required however.

-London Damp Proofing & Timber Treatments range of available treatment for fungal decay may include specialist eradication works, partial or complete floor replacements and replastering.
+London Damp & Mould Controls range of available treatment for fungal decay may include specialist eradication works, partial or complete floor replacements and replastering.

 Flooring affected by dry rot has been removed and replaced with new timbers